Welsh resident doctors committee (WRDC)

-The WJDC (Welsh Junior doctors committee) considers all matters affecting junior doctors in Wales and acts on their behalf.
-We do this by informing, liaising and collaborating with Welsh Government, HEIW (Health Education and Improvement Wales), NWSSP (NHS Wales Shared Services Partnership) and local health boards.
-We also work closely with the Welsh council and the UKJDC.
+The WRDC (Welsh resident doctors committee) considers all matters affecting resident doctors in Wales and acts on their behalf.
+We do this by informing, liaising with and lobbying Welsh Government, HEIW (Health Education and Improvement Wales), NWSSP (NHS Wales Shared Services Partnership), NHS Wales Employers and local health boards.
+We also work closely with Welsh council and other resident doctor committees in the BMA.

 Our priorities